sridhar242004/MATAI/README.md

 ---

 <div align="center">
-<sub>Built for explorers of the mathematical unknown.
-All conjectures are AI-generated and require rigorous verification before any claim of truth.</sub>
+<sub>All conjectures are AI-generated starting points for exploration, not verified mathematics — every output requires expert review before any claim of correctness.</sub>
 </div>